-SECTION 18.1 UNIFORMS/BOOTS
+SECTION 18.1: UNIFORMS/BOOTS

-The Employer shall provide an eight hundred (\$800.00) dollar uniform allowance per year for all bargaining unit employees.
-The Employer reserves the right to increase this compensation amount for new employees upon their initial hiring.
-This amount will be provided to employees in the first pay period on or after October 1 of every year.
+The Employer shall provide an eight hundred (\$800) dollar uniform payment per year to all bargaining unit employees.
+This amount will be applied to the first full payroll period after contract ratification, and to the first full payroll period in April thereafter.